theomatrix/CPP_PRACTICALS_/README.md

 - PRACTICAL 12 :
     -  Copy the contents of one text file to another file, after removing all whitespaces.

-** I'VE ADDED COMMENTS IN B/W CODES FOR THE PRACTICALS HAVING MORE THAN 1 TASKS TO PERFORM
+** I'VE ADDED COMMENTS IN B/W CODES FOR THE PRACTICALS HAVING MORE THAN 1 TASKS TO PERFORM AND FOR CLARITY    ~ OM